Accepting your Postgraduate offer at Durham University

 Please also note that you will need to provide certified translations of any documents which are not in English.

 Documents can be submitted via the summary page of your online application form or alternatively, can be sent by email direct to the relevant Academic Department.
 Contact details for each Academic Department can be found here.
-Contact details for specific programmes can also be found on the relevant course information web page.

 Once you have provided evidence that the conditions of your offer have been met, your student record will be updated.
 If you are an overseas student who requires a Tier 4 Student Visa, you will then be provided with the information you require for your visa application.